jmartinhoj/hands_on/README.md

 4. Perform Gestures:
 	- Move your hands in front of the camera as described in the gesture controls.
 	- The audio and MIDI notes will be triggered and modified in real time.

-Acknowledgments
-	•	MediaPipe: For gesture recognition.
-	•	PlugData: For the PureData workflow.
-	•	Reaper and Korg Berlin Prototype Phase 8: For high-quality audio tools.